Exercise can help you manage blood pressure and more

 People who aren't physically active are much more likely to have health problems, like heart attack and stroke.
 On the other hand, regular physical activity helps to lower blood pressure, control weight and reduce stress.

-For overall health benefits to the heart, lungs and circulation, perform any moderate to vigorous aerobic activity using the following guidelines:
+For overall health benefits to the heart, lungs and circulation, get regular aerobic activity using the following guidelines:

-- Physical activity should be performed in episodes of at least 10 minutes, and preferably, it should be spread throughout the week.
+- Physical activity should be spread throughout the week.